carmenbianca/report-liferay/plan.md

 end-of-study internship.
 I am Carmen Bianca Bakker, and follow a bachelor in software engineering (Dutch: informatica) at NHL Stenden University of Applied Sciences.
-My internship is at Liferay International Ltd. in Dublin, a daughter company of Liferay Inc. in the United States.
+My internship is at Liferay International Ltd. in Dublin, a daughter company of Liferay Inc. in Californa, United States.
 The companies will henceforth be referred to as simply "Liferay".
 The internship lasts approximately 5 months between 3 February 2020 and 30 June 2020.
 My job title at Liferay is "Paralegal Engineering Intern".

 The plan de campagne will detail the context of the internship, the problem that I was brought in to solve, the research that will be conducted to form the basis